 BEFORE YOU BEGIN

-If you have not done so already, Adobe recommends that you thoroughly review all documentation prior to this section so you understand the complete integration.
+Adobe recommends that you thoroughly review all documentation before this section so you understand the complete integration.

 This section explains the configuration steps that are necessary to integrate Dynamic Media viewers with Adobe Analytics and Adobe Analytics for Audio and Video.
 While use of the Dynamic Media Viewers extension for other purposes in Experience Platform Launch is possible, such scenarios not covered in this documentation.

-Additionally, if this integration solution is used with AEM Sites, the following configuration also needs to be done:
+Also, if this integration solution is used with Experience Manager Sites, the following configuration must be done:

 As part of the configuration, be sure you have access to a company in Adobe Experience Cloud that has Adobe Analytics and Experience Platform Launch already enabled.